alphagov/govuk-brand-guidelines/src/logo-system/logo-elements/index.md

 Both logo elements have a standalone animation that can be used to add dynamism to the brand.

+<p class="govuk-body-s app-meta-info">This video does not contain any audio.
+The examples shown in this video are indicative and for illustrative purposes only.</p>

 {% grid { columns: 2 } %}

 <div>